-The payment of contributions to the Samoa National Provident Fund ("the Fund") is the statue compulsory for all employees working in Samoa or employed overseas by a company or an organization registered in Samoa.
+The payment of contributions to the Samoa National Provident Fund ("the Fund") is compulsory for all employees working in Samoa or employed overseas by acompany or an organization registered in Samoa.
 A minimum contribution from an employee's gross salary must be paid to the Fund.

-The minimum contribution rate starting 1st July 2020 is 18% with the employer contributing 9% and the other 9% from the employee to the SNPF.
+The minimum contribution rate effective 1st July 2021 is 20% with the employer contributing 10% and the other 10% from the employee to the SNPF.
 Employees and employers must register with the Fund, at no cost.
-New and existing members can also sign up for Online Access so they can check their account balances online.
+New and existing members can also sign up for the Members Online Access Portal or download the SNPF Mobile App to check their SNPF accounts online and other services available.

 This payment of contributions is due on the 7th day of the subsequent month (e.g. contributions from July's wages must be paid to the Fund by the 7th of August).
-The employer is responsible for ensuring payments and schedules are submitted on time, penalty surcharges will incur for late payments.
+The employer is responsible for ensuring payments and schedules are submitted on time, as penalty surcharges will incur for late payments.
 The employer's statutory obligations and possible offences are outlined in full in the National Provident Fund Act 1972.
 The Fund offers competitive lending products and services (including commercial and personal loans) to its registered employers and members.

-For more information contact the Samoa National Provident Fund office - PO Box 2010, Telephone: (685) 21241, Fax: (685) 20888, E-mail: info@npf.ws, Website: www.npf.ws
+For more information contact the Samoa National Provident Fund Office - PO Box 2010, Telephone: (685) 21241, Fax: (685) 20888, E-mail: $\underline{info@npf.ws}$, Website: $\underline{www.npf.ws}$